-Order 827: Reactive Power Requirements for Non-Synchronous Generation (RM16-1)
+• Order 827: Reactive Power Requirements for Non-Synchronous Generation (RM16-1)

 On June 16, 2016, the FERC issued a final rule ("Order 827") eliminating the exemptions for wind generators from the requirement to provide reactive power.
-106 As a result, all newly interconnecting generators that have not yet executed a Facilities Study Agreement as of September 21, 2016 will be required to provide dynamic reactive power within the range of 0.95 leading to 0.95 lagging at the high-side of the generator substation.
+103 As a result, all newly interconnecting generators that have not yet executed a Facilities Study Agreement as of September 21, 2016 will be required to provide dynamic reactive power within the range of 0.95 leading to 0.95 lagging at the high-side of the generator substation.
 To implement this requirement, the FERC revised the pro forma LGIA, Appendix G to the pro forma LGIA, and the pro forma SGIA.
 Existing non-synchronous generators making upgrades to their generating facilities that require new interconnection requests may be required to provide reactive power if a transmission provider determines through that generator's System Impact Study that a reactive power requirement is necessary to ensure safety or reliability.
 Order 827 recognizes technical differences and related costs between synchronous and non-synchronous generators.
 Unlike the Reactive Power NOPR, Order 827 does not provide a partial exemption for when the generator's output is at 10% or less of its nameplate capacity; instead, non-synchronous generators must provide reactive power at all levels of real power output.
 Order 827 does not institute any reactive power compensation changes.
 The FERC will consider proposed variations from the pro forma language based on (1) Regional Entity reliability requirements; (2) variations that are "consistent with or superior to" the Final Rule; and (3) "independent entity variations" from ISOs/RTOs.
+On July 18, CAISO requested clarification and/or rehearing of Order 827.
+In particular CAISO asked the FERC to clarify "that a repowering of an existing facility that requires new inverters and an interconnection study constitutes a newly interconnecting facility under Order No. 827".
+On August 11, the FERC issued a tolling order affording it additional time to consider CAISO's request, which remains pending before the FERC.

-Per Order 828, compliance filings in response to Order 827 must be combined with Order 828 compliance filing and are due on or before October 5, 2016.
+Per Order 828, as extended by the FERC's August 8 notice, compliance filings in response to Order 827 must be combined in a single filing with Order 828 compliance filings and are due on or before October 14, 2016.
 Order 827 will become effective September 21, 2016.